alonegg/awesome-claude-design/README.md

 <br/>

 - **Option B. Start from a prototype**
-   Go to [claude.ai/design](https://claude.ai/design), create a new prototype, attach the `DESIGN.md` in the chat, and type: **"Create a design system from this DESIGN.md"**
+   Go to dashboard, create a new prototype, attach the `DESIGN.md` in the chat, and type: **"Create a design system from this DESIGN.md"**

 ![setup-b](https://pub-2e4ecbcbc9b24e7b93f1a6ab5b2bc71f.r2.dev/video/option-b.gif)